 Who needs a miracle everyday?
 We sure do and we bet you could use one too!

-Consider this our gift to you for being so darn loyal...
-Each day in November we're giving away a high-quality 320Kbps MP3 download.
+Each day in November we give away a high-quality 320Kbps MP3 download.
 That's 30 days of unreleased Grateful Dead tracks from the vault, selected by Dead archivist and producer David Lemieux!
 Intrigued?
 We're also going to put your knowledge to the test and give you the chance to win some sweet swag from the Dead.